taliafabs/USPresidentialPollingForecast2024/README.md

 ## Overview

-This repository contains...
-2024 U.S. Presidential Election.
-Talk about the data that was used.
-The presidential polling data was obtained from 538 on October 21, 2024.
-Polling data published after this date did not factor into the analysis presented in this paper in any way, shape, or form.
+This repository contains the code and data used to complete this 2024 U.S. Presidential Election Forecast.
+It was created by Talia Fabregas, Aliza Mithwani, and Fatimah Yunusa.
+This U.S. Election Forecast was performed using Presidential general election polling data (current cycle), downloaded from FiveThirtyEight on October 29, 2024.
+Polling data published after this date was not considered.

 ## File Structure

-The repo is structured as:
+The repository is structured as follows:

--   `data/raw_data` contains the raw data as obtained from 538.
+-   `data/raw_data` contains the raw data that was obtained from FiveThirtyEight on October 29, 2024.
--   `data/analysis_data` contains the cleaned dataset that was constructed and later used for the analysis.
+-   `data/analysis_data` contains the cleaned datasets that were constructed and used for the analysis.
--   `model` contains fitted model.
+-   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM usage/interactions and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document, the PDF of the paper, and the reference bibliography file.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download and clean data, as well as the script used to build the models.

 ## Statement on LLM usage